andimarafioti/tifresi/README.md

 #### TODO
-* Add reference and links
+* Add links to papers
 * Put the package on pypi
 * Improve doc
 * Put the documentation on readthedoc or somthing similar